LBags65/SMDB/README.md

 # SMDB

-This project contains the Soil Metabolome Database and the R code used to generate the User Interface and data analysis for the publication
+This project contains the Soil Metabolome Database and the R code used to generate the User Interface and data analysis for the publication.

 ## Structure
 [README.md](README.md): Readme file with instructions on how to generate the UI for the SMDB

-<ins>UI_Data</ins>: This file contains the SMDB data in the combined metadata and metabolite data format used to make the UI
+[UI_Data.csv](UI_Data.csv): This file contains the SMDB data in the combined metadata and metabolite data format used to make the UI

 [app.R](app.R) Contains the R code used to generate the UI

+[SMDB Stats.R](SMDB Stats.R): Contains the R code used to analyze the SMDB and generate figures for the publication

 ## Accessing the SMDB